barnacleos/build/README.md

 BarnacleOS is the typical IPv4 router with it's own internal network.
 Multiple devices can be connected to it.
 DHCP server assigns IPv4 addresses to devices.
 As a gateway, it sends all traffic from internal network to the Internet through [the Tor network](https://torproject.org).
-The local traffic is not encrypted.
+The local traffic is rejected.
+Kernel IP forwarding is disabled.
 Here is the internal network configuration:

 * Hostname:  `barnacleos`
 * FQDN:      `barnacleos.local`